jinlab-washu/Jin-lab.manual/Git.md

 Git is a widely used utility for versioning files and projects.
 Most people associate it with GitHub, however git can also be used independently or on other platforms.

-There are many GUI applications for interfacing with git (GitHub Desktop, Sourcetree, etc.), however will not be able to use these on a remote server (compute1 and compute0) so you might as well just learn git.
+There are many GUI applications for interfacing with git (GitHub Desktop, Sourcetree, etc.), however you will not be able to use these on a remote server (compute1 and compute0) so you might as well just learn git.

 ## Getting Started